 To debug the graph, go to the "pathfinding" tab and check the "show pathfinding graph" option.

-Because working directly with the navmesh, with the multiple levels of indirection, is not very good for code readability or data locality, We can store more than just the distance between the nodes.
+Because working directly with the navmesh, with the multiple levels of indirection, is not very good for code readability or data locality, we can store more than just the distance between the nodes.
 Each field will be explained later, but for now, here's the data type of a node:

 pub struct Triangle(u32);